The Military Pilot Pathway is an exciting career pathway for experienced pilots from the Royal Air Force, Royal Navy,…

 Careers

-The primary objective of aviation security is to safeguard passengers, crew, ground personnel and the general public against acts of unlawful interference perpetrated in flight or within the confines of an airport.
-Aviation security officers have two broad responsibilities:
+The core objective of aviation security is to ensure the safety of passengers, crew, airport personnel, and the public against any unlawful interference, whether physical or digital, that could occur in flight or within airport premises.
+Aviation security officers are entrusted with responsibilities that include:

 The personal qualities for which people are selected, and which are then developed during military training, are highly relevant.
 Most Service people will possess many of the skills that security employers look for, and that are easily transferable to this sector: